jmqd/learning/libraries/python/itertools/README.md

     yield from map(add, fibs1, tail(fibs2))
 ```

-_Efficient, using the memoized values, but feels clunky..._
+_Fairly efficient, using the memoized values, but feels clunky..._

 #### _fourth iteration, getting more functional..._